tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

   and times of access, user agent and version, type of computer or mobile device, and your computer connection.
 * Device Information: Includes name of the device, operating system, device identifiers, and browser you are using.
   Information collected may depend on the type of device you use and its settings.
 * Cookies: We use cookies to operate and administer our Services, and improve your experience.
-A “cookie” is a piece of information sent to your browser by a website you visit.
+A "cookie" is a piece of information sent to your browser by a website you visit.
 You can set your browser to accept all cookies, to reject all cookies, or to notify you whenever a cookie is offered so that you can decide each time whether to accept it.
 However, refusing a cookie may in some cases preclude you from using, or negatively affect the display or function of, a